Fuleswari

-Fuleswari is a Bengali romance drama film directed by Tarun Majumdar based on a story of Bibhutibhushan Mukhopadhyay.
+Fuleswari is a Bengali romance drama film directed by Tarun Majumdar based on a story of Bibhutibhushan Mukhopadhyay and produced by Kartik Chandra Barman.
 The film was released on 3 May 1974 under the banner of Radharani Pictures.
-Hemanta Mukhopadhyay was music director of the film.
+Hemanta Mukhopadhyay was the music director of the film.

 Plot

 Fuleswari, a young woman, falls in love with Brindaban, who arrives in her village.
 She plans to marry him but is hesitant when she learns that Brindaban is involved in a crime.